 The House That Sailed Away by Pat Hutchins

 Grandma, Mother, Father, Morgan, the baby and Tailcat find themselves thrown into the strangest adventures when their house floats off down the street.
-A traditional and fulfilling playscript to perform for year 4 pupils, and a story that offers much in the way of imaginative ideas for individual writing.
+A traditional and fulfilling playscript to perform for year 4 groups, and a story that offers much in the way of imaginative ideas for individual writing.

 Playscript